Estate Planning: Wills, Trusts, and Power of Attorney

 My Estate Planning Process

 My process is designed to be as simple and efficient as possible, while also ensuring that you understand everything in your Estate Plan.
-Typically, all meetings – other than the document execution – take place either over the phone or by video-call, which means you never have to leave the comfort of your home.
-However, I am always happy to meet in person if necessary or preferred.

 How Long Does Estate Planning Take?